Alicia Markova

-Early years
+Early life and education

 Markova was born as Lilian Alicia Marks on 1 December 1910.
-Her father, Arthur, was Jewish by birth; her mother, Eileen (nee Barry), converted to Judaism.

-The family lived in a two bedroom flat in Finsbury Park.
+Her father, Arthur, was Jewish by birth; her mother, Eileen (née Barry), converted to Judaism.
+She was the eldest of four daughters.
+The family lived in a two bedroom flat in Finsbury Park at the time of her birth, but settled at 7 Cascade Avenue in Muswell Hill in 1914.

-Career

-Markova began to dance on medical advice to strengthen her weak limbs.
+Marks began to dance as a young child on medical advice to strengthen her weak limbs.
+Her father built a stage in the family's backgarden and she and her sisters performed in costumes they made.
+Age nine, Marks saw Anna Pavlova dance and persuaded her father to take her to meet the ballerina.
 She made her stage debut at age ten, performing the role of Salome in the pantomime Dick Whittington and His Cat, for which she was billed as Little Alicia, the child Pavlova.

-She began studying ballet with Princess Serafina Astafieva, a Russian ballerina living in London.
+In 1920, she began studying ballet with Serafina Astafieva (also known as "Princess" Serafina Astafieva), a Russian ballerina living in London.
 Astafieva was a retired dancer of the Ballets Russes, a renowned ballet company founded by the impresario Sergei Diaghilev.
 Astafieva established the Russian Dancing Academy at The Pheasantry, King's Road, Chelsea, and was responsible for teaching a number of notable British dancers including Margot Fonteyn and Anton Dolin.
-A blue plaque now marks the site of her former studio.
+A blue plaque now marks the site of Astafieva's former studio.

+Career

 Diaghilev's Ballets Russes

-At the age of 13, Markova was observed in class by Diaghilev, who was visiting London in search of new talent for his ballet company.
+At the age of 13, Marks was observed in class by Diaghilev, who was visiting London in search of new talent for his ballet company.
 He invited her to join the Ballets Russes in Monte Carlo, which she did in 1925, one month after her 14th birthday.
+Diaghilev gave her the Russified stage name of ‘Alicia Markova’ which she retained for the rest of her life.
 Due to her age, she performed a number of roles which were specially choreographed for her, also performing in a varied repertoire of new and established ballets.
+Her début was as Little Red Riding Hood in spring 1925.
 Alongside the many notable dancers, during this period she encountered a number of leading 20th century figures who created work for the company including Pablo Picasso, Henri Matisse, Igor Stravinsky, Sergei Prokofiev, Léonide Massine, George Balanchine, and Bronislava Nijinska.